 This drives up the cost of media.

-Perhaps the best barometer of this is Cost Per Click (CPC), where advertisers pay for clicks according to a type of auction system.
+Perhaps the best barometer of this is Google AdWords, where advertisers pay for clicks according to an auction system.

 Let's look at the estimated cost per click for a few common terms: